Facebook icon

 • The lifetime of electrophoretic displays is between 1 - 10 million display updates.

-Electrochromic E-Paper Display
+Electrochromic E-Paper Displays

 Features: